35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 Best option for Southwark now is to insist on option 1; renegotiate s106; let RP take over - retain money to build 116 council homes elsewhere.

 Southwark could opt for net s/r costs, but this also entails establishing a land value - TRUE?
 OR - involves a complicated transaction of establishing costs and values, and,  given the sorry saga of the s106 negotiation, we have no confidence in Southwark's ability to exercise this option without leaving itself out of pocket.

+It is not beyond the realms of possibility that Delancey may end up asking Southwark for a payment, if the land value outstrips the cost of construction?

 ### Southwark & Delancey v the People